 The hierarchy of law reports:

 It’s worth noting, in recent times, we have seen a move away from this strict adherence to citing the most authoritative law report series.
 Neutral citations are becoming increasingly used, and there are clear advantages to this given their independence from any printed report series.
-In other common law jurisdictions, such as Canada and Ireland, the equivalent practice direction requiring the most authoritative report to be cited has been removed, and it is possible we will see this happening in other jurisdictions in the not too distant future.
+For each jurisdiction, it is important to verify if any report series has been deemed as the official or authorised series, and comply with any Practice Directions issued by the Senior Courts in that jurisdiction.

 To cite the most authoritative law report in court, you need to be able to establish where a case has been reported.
 This is where you need a citator: JustisOne, JustCite, Westlaw Case Analysis, or Lexis Library’s Case Search provide you with a list of law reports in order of authority.